henrysoares/api-mock/README.md

 ## How to build and run the project

 This project is a Java 17 project using the Spring Boot framework.
-To run it with minimal requirements, you need a PostgreSQL database and Java 11.
+To run it with minimal requirements, you need a PostgreSQL database and Java 17 JRE.
 The database requires the following connections:

 DATABASE = mock
 USERNAME = mock-root
 PASSWORD = mock123
 PORT     = 5432

+(Can be changed on the application.yml)

 After that, you can run the API by typing: ```./gradlew :mock-api:bootRun.```

 ### Other alternative

 The project is containerized with Docker and is already properly configured, so you can generate the Docker image of the API using the following command: ```sudo docker build -t mock-app:latest .``` in the folder 'mock-api'.
-After that, go to the 'docker' folder and use the following command: 'sudo docker-compose up'.
+After that, go to the 'docker' folder and use the following command: ```sudo docker-compose up```.

 ### Running using makefile (Easiest way)